Updated April 2021.

-A South Beach self-guided walk in the early morning is exhilarating.
+A South Beach and Miami Beach walk in the early morning is exhilarating.
 It’s the best time to catch some spectacular sunrises.
 The total distance of this walk is about 4 miles.
 It can take two hours at a moderate pace, but you can stretch this out to truly absorb the beautiful surroundings.
 There’s nothing better than a South Beach sunrise.
 And, it’s a great addition to any Miami Beach itinerary.

 Start at the crossroads of 5th Street and Ocean Drive.
 The ocean will be right in front of you.
-Walk north on the beach path and enjoy the sunrise.
+Walk north on the beach path and enjoy the South Beach sunrise.

 Continue walking north to about 14th street and make a left.
 The first street you hit is the world-famous Ocean Drive.
 Head back south on Ocean Drive in the opposite direction from which you came.
 This is the heart of the Art Deco district, most famous and recognized for its neon-infused nightlife.
 Stop by the Art Deco Welcome Center for some information about the area before you stroll through.

 But the early morning South Beach sunrise reflecting on the Art Deco buildings makes for a pretty awesome sight too.
 Here you will also pass Gianni Versace’s former villa, just one of the beautiful buildings you see on your Miami Beach walk.

 Continue walking south passing the luxury high rises in the South of Fifth neighborhood until you hit Ocean Pointe Park and the man-made canal known as Government Cut.
 One of the most impressive sights in South Beach is a close-up view of the massive cruise ships traveling through this canal to the open sea.
 These are truly stunning views on your Miami Beach walk.

 On the left is Ocean Pointe Pier extending out on the ocean.
 Here people come to fish.
 The pelicans and seagulls eye them with anticipation of a possible meal.